Student debt

 Cost-of-living crisis forgotten

 Students are suffering from a cost-of-living crisis as much as the rest of the population yet they have been forgotten by policymakers.
-While fees have been frozen at £9,250, student maintenance loans will rise by just 2.8% in 2023/24, which is well below the current rate of inflation.
+While fees have been frozen at £9,250, student maintenance loans have risen by just 2.5% in 2024/25 after a derisory 2.8% in 2023/24, which is well below the current rate of inflation.

 High interest rates

-Interest rates on Plan 2 student loans are still running at 6.5%, which is well above the rate at which governments can borrow.
-High interest rates front-load student debt and that means that students will take longer to pay back their loans. the government has announced that from 1 June 2023 the interest rate will climb to an unprecedented high of 7.3%.
+Interest rates on Plan 2 student loans are now running at a record 7.9%, which is well above the rate at which governments can borrow.
+High interest rates front-load student debt and that means that students will take longer to pay back their loans.

 40-year loan term

-From 2023/24, student loans will run for 40 YEARS for new students.
+From September 2023/24, student loans now run for 40 YEARS for new students.
 It means that many new students will be in their 60s before the loan term ends.

 Wealthiest students are not even in the system

-We have proved that the current student loan system is not fair intra-generationally with our research report, entitled “Escape of the Wealthy”, which shows that the richest 10% of students pay their fees upfront so escape up to 30 years of interest and repayment.
+We have proved that the current student loan system is not fair intra-generationally with our research report, entitled “Escape of the Wealthy”, which shows that the richest 10% of students pay their fees upfront so escape up to the student finance system completely.

 Education should be a public good

-We believe that: higher education is a public good; we already have a progressive tax system in which the more a person earns, the more they pay; and that the current student loan system is a form of double taxation.
+We believe that: higher education is a public good; we already have a progressive tax system in which the more a person earns, the more they pay.
 There is an alternative, as outlined by Dr Kevin Albertson, Professor of Economics.
 We urge you to read it.

 The marketisation of higher education is a myth